PubInv/covid19-vent-list/README.md

 ## Systems for Multiple Patients

-[Breathing Aid](https://www.breathing-aid.org/homeen) In several langauges, appers to be a large pneumatic circuit design for ventilator many patients at once.
+[Breathing Aid](https://www.breathing-aid.org/homeen) In several languages, appers to be a large pneumatic circuit design for ventilator many patients at once.
 Seems to provide CPAP but not varaible bilevel ventilation.
 Might be good for people who don't require full ventilation in a field hospital.

 ## Bellows based